ivapanic/maze-game/README.md

 A simple 2D maze game implemented using C# and Windows Forms.
 Recursive backtracking algorithm is used for maze generation.
+Goal of the game is to get to the end of the maze using cursor and arrows (to be implemented).

 ![Game start](https://github.com/ivapanic/MazeGame/blob/master/screenshots/start.png)